On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Practical Algorithm

 \subsection{Algorithm}

 The overall algorithm is shown in Algorithm \ref{alg:overall}.
-All the models are retrained in a disjoint manner using the updated pseudo-labels at each iteration.
-As the quality of each model increases, we expect to see more correctly labeled samples in $\gD_l$ and fewer unlabeled samples in $\gD_u$.
-When the algorithm converges, the final prediction of the target data $\vx^t_i$ is obtained by the ensemble of multiple updated models.
+All the models are retrained using the updated pseudo-labels at each iteration.
+As the performance of each model increases, we expect to see more correctly labeled samples in $\tilde{\gD_l}$.
+When the algorithm converges, the final prediction of the target data $\vx^t_i$ is obtained by the mixture models.